 The British Invasion of Washington During the War of 1812

-By the summer of 1814, less than thirty years after securing independence from the British, the young United States again found itself engaged in a war with one of its greatest rivals.
+By the summer of 1814, just thirty years after securing independence from the British, the young United States again found itself engaged in a war with one of its greatest rivals.
 Following two years of inconclusive fighting, the British had finally begun to gain ground as the warring powers entered their third year of conflict.
-The defeat of Napoleon’s forces in Europe provided a period of peace that allowed the British to re-focus their efforts on the American Continent.
-During the Chesapeake Campaign of 1814, British forces, spearheaded by Major General Robert Ros and Rear Admiral George Cockburn, led two major invasions of American territory.
+The defeat of Napoleon’s forces in Europe provided a period of peace that allowed the British t,o re-focus their efforts on the American Continent.
+During the Chesapeake Campaign of 1814, British forces, spearheaded by Major General Robert Ross and Rear Admiral George Cockburn, led two major invasions of American territory.
 The first was an occupation of the new nation’s capital, Washington, D.C., and the second was an assault against Baltimore, one of the country’s most important harbors.
 That summer, Americans would suffer a mighty blow to their morale as the British raided and set fire to the capital city, burning many of the government buildings that stood as symbols of the young Democracy.

-In 1814, Washington, DC had roughly 8,200 residents.
+In 1814, Washington, DC, had roughly 8,200 residents.
 Many of its major structures, including the Capitol Building, were still works in progress.
-The center of government had only relocated from Philadelphia in 1800, and the city remained comparatively undeveloped, prompting descriptions like that of Attorney General Richard Rush, who observed that the city was merely of “a meager village with a few bad houses and extensive swamps.”
+The center of government had only relocated from Philadelphia in 1800, and the city remained comparatively undeveloped, prompting descriptions like that of Attorney General Richard Rush, who observed that the city was merely “a meager village with a few bad houses and extensive swamps.”
 Washington held little strategic advantage for the British army, but it presented an appealing means of retaliation for an American attack against the Canadian Capital of York a year earlier.
 On April 27, 1813, Americans had burned and pillaged both public and private property in York, providing the British troops with additional motivation to seek the destruction of the fledgling capital.

-Many expected that the British would attack Baltimore, Maryland, rather than Washington, since the seaport city was far more strategically significant than the capital.
-Secretary of War, John Armstrong declared that “Baltimore is the place,” the city “of so much more consequence” during the Chesapeake campaign.
+Many expected the British to attack Baltimore, Maryland, rather than Washington, since the seaport city was far more strategically significant than the capital.
+Secretary of War John Armstrong declared that “Baltimore is the place,” the city “of so much more consequence” during the Chesapeake campaign.
 However, by mid-August, it was becoming clear that the British intended to move against the seat of the American government.
 James Monroe, then Secretary of State, personally rode towards enemy territory with a scouting party to assess the situation.
 On August 22, Monroe wrote to President James Madison to warn him that the British were marching towards Washington.
 He advised making preparations for the defense of the city, noting, “You had better remove the records.”

 On August 24, British forces clashed with the Americans in Bladensburg, Maryland, northeast of Washington.
 The Americans suffered an embarrassing loss, breaking their formations and scattering rather than falling back to defend the capital, opening the way for the British to attack.
 Later that evening, the British entered the city.
 For many of Washington’s residents, the invasion came as a frightening and unwelcome surprise.
 A young British officer, George Robert Gleig recorded the following after witnessing Washington that evening: